MimiBambino/Optimizer/README.md

 eliminated a lot of unnecessary DOM calls and a lot of the CSS that was originally in the Bootstrap file.

+Lastly, I minified the JavaScript file.
+The original is left in tact in the main.js file for easier review.

 http://stackoverflow.com/questions/5898656/test-if-an-element-contains-a-class

 https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors